-At Jefferies, we are here for all couples considering a divorce or dissolution, and can advise you on all aspects of your life that may be affected in the event of a redundancy.
-Here, our Divorce Department offers answers and guidance for everyone who finds themselves in this situation.
+At Jefferies, we are here for all individuals, albeit those who have suffered from redundancy or those who have suffered from problems in their personal relationships.
+Here, our Family Law Department offers answers and guidance for everyone who finds themselves in this situation.

 How does redundancy affect marriage?

 For couples sharing financial responsibility of bills, having a partner face redundancy is a harrowing experience.
 This financial pressure can put stress on a relationship, emphasising pre-existing issues between the couple.
 Sadly, any children involved are also affected as a result.

 Besides the financial worries associated with redundancy, losing a job can also be mentally challenging, often leaving the individual feeling like they’re at a ‘loose end’.
 Spending more time with their partner in this mental state can lead to more disgruntlement or bickering than usual, even leading couples to consider separation.
 The Family Department at Jefferies had an influx of enquiries during the lockdown period from couples, who started to see the cracks in their relationship more visibly, due to the increasing amount of time they were forced to spend together.

 If you’re considering a divorce or dissolution, but would like to do this with the least conflict as possible, get in touch with one of our Solicitors for advice.
 Our priority is to calmly mediate any issues throughout the process to make this as smooth as possible, achieving the best outcome for the entire family.

 Does redundancy affect divorce arrangements?